ondrejch/sample-decay-dose/README.md

 # sample-decay-dose

-This is a Python framework that calculates a handling dose of a sample from SCALE F71 file.
+This is a Python framework that calculates a handling dose of a sample from either (A) a nuclide composition (SCALE F71 file), such as fuel salt sample; or (B) a atom density and a transition matrix (SCALE F33 file), such as an irradiated coupon.

 Workflow:
-1. Extract nuclide composition from F71 file
-2. Decay in ORIGEN and get gamma and beta spectra
+1. SCALE/ORIGEN to (irradiate and) decay a sample, generate sources spectra and intensities.
+This is implemented in Origen class, which has one child class for reading the F71 file OrigenFromTriton for use case (A), and OrigenIrradiation for user case (B).
-3. Use MAVRIC/Monaco to calculate dose response for neutrons and gamma at 30 cm distance away from the sample
+2. Use MAVRIC/Monaco to calculate dose response for neutrons and gamma at 30 cm distance away from the sample.
-4. Since Monaco does not transport electrons, use the ratio of beta/gamma spectral integrals for beta dose estimate.
+3. Since Monaco does not transport electrons, use the ratio of beta/gamma spectral integrals for beta dose estimate.
+This assumes unshielded sample.
+If a sample container or other shielding is present, a used should modify
+the MAVRIC input deck in DoseEstimator class.

-All scripts are in sample\_decay\_dose directory
+Module scripts are in sample\_decay\_dose directory
-* DoseD71.py - main script
+* SampleDose.py - main script
 * read\_opus - OPUS file reader for spectral integrals

+Scripts showing how to use the framework are in examples directory
 * calc\*py - scripts showing example calculations
 * plot\_doses.py - results plotter